nwolfey21/kinectApps/README.md

 # Kinect v2 Applications

-A Python application for capturing and visualizing data from Microsoft Kinect v2, including color frames, depth maps, and body skeleton tracking.
+A collection of Python applications for capturing and visualizing data from Microsoft Kinect v2, including color frames, depth maps, body skeleton tracking, and stick figure animation.

 ## Features